Travel guide

 eSIM for skiing: coverage on the slopes, cold, and battery life

-An eSIM for skiing solves two things at once when you go to the snow: internet at the resort without expensive roaming and a phone that doesn't depend on the physical SIM card slot, which is so awkward to handle with gloves and in the cold.
-In this guide, I'll tell you about the real coverage on the slopes, why the cold drains the battery and how to prevent it, and which plan fits best depending on whether you're going to the Alps, Andorra, or the Pyrenees.
-All designed so you can stay reachable on the chairlift without bill shock.
+A ski eSIM solves two problems at once when you head to the snow: internet at the resort without expensive roaming and a mobile phone that doesn't rely on the physical SIM slot, which is so awkward to handle with gloves and cold hands.
+In this guide, I'll tell you about the real coverage on the slopes, why the cold drains your battery and how to prevent it, and which plan suits you best depending on whether you're going to the Alps, Andorra, or the Pyrenees.
+All designed so you can stay reachable on the chairlift without bill shocks.

-The other advantage is dual line: you keep your Spanish number active for calls and use the data eSIM for browsing.
-This way, if a group member calls you on your usual number, it rings as normal, while the resort maps and WhatsApp use the eSIM.
-For trips to the Alps, where you might ski between two countries in the same day, this avoids surprises every time your phone switches networks.
+The other advantage is dual line: you keep your Spanish number active to receive calls and use the data eSIM for browsing.
+This way, if a group member calls your usual number, it rings as normal, while the resort maps and WhatsApp use the eSIM.
+For trips to the Alps, where you can ski between two countries in the same day, this avoids surprises every time your phone jumps from one network to another.
+If you're not sure what exactly a virtual eSIM is and why it doesn't depend on a physical tray that can fall into the snow, that's the article that clarifies the doubt before buying.

-eSIM for skiing: slope coverage, cold, and battery
+eSIM for skiing: coverage on slopes, cold and battery

 Photo: Sergio Zhukov · Pexels